-Nationalism also gave citizens inflated confidence in their nation, their governments and their military strength.
-It assured them that their country was fair, righteous and without blame.
-In contrast, nationalist ideas demonised rival nations, caricaturing them as aggressive, scheming, deceitful, backward or uncivilised.
-Nationalist reporting convinced many that their country was being threatened by the plotting, scheming and hungry imperialism of its rivals.
-Nationalist and militarist rhetoric assured them that if war erupted, their nation was destined to be victorious.
-In concert with its dangerous brothers, imperialism and militarism, nationalism contributed to a continental delusion where a European war seemed both necessary and winnable.
+In contrast, nationalists demonised rival nations, caricaturing them as aggressive, scheming, deceitful, backward or uncivilised.
+Nationalist press reports convinced many readers their country was threatened by the plotting, scheming and hungry imperialism of its rivals.
+Nationalist and militarist rhetoric assured Europeans that if war did erupt, their nation would emerge victoriously.

 Lawrence Rosenthal, historian

-The Germans placed great faith in Prussian military efficiency, their growing industrial base, new armaments and an expanding fleet of battleships and U-boats (submarines).
-In the event of war, the German high command had supreme confidence in the Schlieffen Plan, a preemptive military strategy for defeating Germany’s eastern and western neighbours: Russia and France.
-In Russia, the tsar believed his throne and empire were protected by God – not to mention Russia’s massive standing army of 1.5 million men, the largest peacetime land force in Europe.
-Russian commanders believed the empire’s enormous population gave it the upper hand over the smaller nations of western Europe.
-The French placed their faith in the country’s industries and defences, particularly a wall of concrete fortresses and defences, running the length of their eastern border, capable of withstanding any German attack.
+In Russia, the tsar believed his empire was sustained by God and protected by a massive standing army of 1.5 million men, the largest peacetime land force in Europe.
+Russian commanders believed the country’s enormous population gave it the whip hand over the smaller nations of western Europe.
+The French placed their faith in the country’s industries and defences, particularly a wall of concrete barriers and fortresses running the length of its eastern border.